NSB Class 86: History

-The class featured good acceleration and high top speed, making it suitable for and use on nearly all of NSB's unelectrified lines.
+The class featured good acceleration and high top speed, making it suitable for use on nearly all of NSB's unelectrified lines.
 It was used both in local, regional, feeder and intercity trains.
 By the 1980s, Class 86 and 91 were in need of replacement.
 NSB described them as neither satisfying their need for economy, comfort or speed.
 NSB therefore ordered 15 two-car units, Class 92, from Duewag.
 With the delivery of the new class, the older trains could gradually be replaced.
 The Arendal Line was the last to use Class 86 trains in regular service, with Class 92 being put into traffic in 1994.
 The last 86 and 91 trains were retired in 1996.

 Thirteen motor cars and seven trailers have been preserved of Class 86, of which two motor cars are used for parts.
 This includes one unit at the Norwegian Railway Museum; three motor units and one trailer at stationed at Eina Station used on the heritage Valdres Line; two twin units stationed at Rise Station and used on the Arendal Line; one twin unit used on the Numedal Line and stationed at Kongsberg Station; two motor units and one trailer used by the Norwegian Railway Club, of which one is used on the heritage Krøderen Line, and one twin unit owned by the Nordic Railway Club in Denmark.
 Two Class 91 units have been preserved by the Norwegian Railway Club, one on the Krøderen Line and one at Marienborg.